Thibaut-Longchamps/Certification-Fullstack/ML_english_project/README.md

 📌 Project Objective

 This project aims to predict solar radiation using time series data.
-By leveraging historical weather patterns and atmospheric conditions, we build a predictive model to forecast solar radiation levels accurately.
+By leveraging historical weather patterns and atmospheric conditions (scrapping), we build a predictive model to forecast solar radiation levels accurately.

 🛠 Tech Stack